 I believe you don't have to sacrifice your health, your relationships, or every hour of your day to succeed in music.
 It's time to #RedefineTheHustle and achieve more success with less suffering.

-Your sass-mouthed, get-er-done, jeans-and-a-tee mindset coach to help you say "PEACE OUT!" to those sleepless nights & "GET TO STEPPIN!" that debilitating daily overwhelm.
+Your sass-mouthed, get-er-done, jeans-and-a-tee mindset coach to help you say "PEACE OUT!" to those sleepless nights & "GET TO STEPPIN!" to the debilitating daily overwhelm.

 I"m here to help you grow a successful career in music without the Burnout!